 - ground cinnamon

 They’ll head into the oven to bake for about thirty minutes and then cool for one minute before inverting onto a serving platter.
+If buns begin to brown too quickly lightly tent with foil.
+Cool in pan for one minute before inverting onto serving platter.

 A Few Cook’s Notes for Pecan Raisin Sticky Buns